-- Cover the relish and refrigerate for at least 1 hour and up to 3 days.
+- Cover the relish and refrigerate for at least 2 hours or up to 3 days in advance.

-- Just before serving, stir in the pecans along with most of the mint ribbons and orange zest.
-Garnish with the remaining orange zest and mint.
+- Right before serving, stir in the toasted pecans along with most of the mint ribbons and orange zest.
+To add more color, garnish with the remaining orange zest and mint.
 Serve chilled.

-- The beauty of this recipe is it can be made up to three days in advance.
-Just add the pecans, mint and orange zest just before serving.
+- Make up to three days in advance.
+Add the pecans, mint, and orange zest just before serving.